lisr-pcx/cpp-snake-vscode-win-sample/README.md

 ### MSYS64

-Some company laptop could have blocked some sites as sourceforge or similar...
-You can also try to install MSYS2 as an alternative tool [Download MYSYS-64](http://www.msys2.org).
+A valid alternative is MSYS2 [Download MYSYS-64](http://www.msys2.org).

-At installation complete then open desired terminal in order to download and configure any desired tool.
+After installation open terminal in order to download and configure any desired tool:

 + Run MSYS2 MINGW64 for 64 bit architecture
 + Run MSYS2 MINGW32 for 32 bit architecture